GoogleCloudPlatform/mlops-on-gcp/skew_detection/drift-monitor/log_analyzer/README.md

 # AI Platform Prediction request-response log analyzer

-This folder contains the sample Dataflow Flex Template designed to analyze data from the AI Platform Prediction request-response log.
+This folder contains a sample Dataflow Flex Template designed to analyze data from the AI Platform Prediction request-response log.

 The template utilizes TensorFlow Data Validation to calculate descriptive statistics and detect data anomalies in a time series of records from the log.